 It’s quite expensive, though, given the size, so just beware.

-- BROAD SPECTRUM UVA/UVB maximum tattoo sun protection
+- BROAD SPECTRUM UVA/UVB maximum protection for tattooed skin

 - REEF SAFE, CRUELTY FREE & VEGAN better for you and the planet